Sustainable International Development with Brandeis University

 - At Heller, LLM+MA-SID candidates must complete all required courses and a minimum of 32 semester credits in one year in residence (two semesters).

 - Co-op: All LLM+MA-SID students in good academic standing will complete a full-time legal practice experience (co-op) and a development practicum or a combined law co-op-/development practicum.
 Northeastern and Heller have developed placement opportunities with law firms, companies, nonprofits, government agencies, community organizations and NGOs around the world.
 Where you do your co-op, development practicum or combined co-op/development practicum is up to you.
-A professional development advisor in the School of Law's Center for Co-op and Professional Advancement and your practicum advisor at Heller will work with you to define where you want to go and refine how you present your qualifications.
+The LLM Professional Development Advisor, Meredith Aherne, and your practicum advisor at Heller will work with you to define where you want to go and refine how you present your qualifications.
 Together, you will find the opportunity that best meets your unique goals.

 - Independent Research and Writing: All LLM+MA-SID candidates identify a topic relating to sustainable development they are interested in exploring in the form of an independent research project and paper.
 An NUSL and/or a Heller faculty who share(s) your area of interest will provide the necessary supervision, either in conjunction with a seminar or in the context of an independent study.
 During your final term of study you will present your paper and participate in a capstone seminar/presentation, integrating your learning from both a legal and a sustainable development perspective.